 Fishing is a popular hobby.
 In fact, according to Statista, roughly 55 million Americans participated in fishing activities in 2020.
-If you partake in this hobby, you might be facing the challenge of how to store your fishing rods neatly.
+If you partake in this hobby, you might face the challenge of storing your fishing rods neatly.

 Storing Your Rods

-One of the best places to store your fishing poles is in your garage.
+Your garage is one of the best places to store your fishing poles.
 A fishing rod holder for your garage is a safe way to store your fishing rods, and they will also be conveniently out of your way – but still within reach and all kept together.

 Continue reading for tips and tricks to help you find the perfect, neat fishing rod storage system for your garage.